ilanjb/clime/docs/tutorials/about/features.md

 {!../docs_src/sample_usage/tutorial_001.py!}
 ```
 Now you want to show it off to your friends.

-Which meand you are probably going to have make a CLI...
+Which means you are probably going to have make a CLI...

 ## Auto-generated, [Argparse](https://docs.python.org/3/library/argparse.html) based, CLIs from [attrs](https://www.attrs.org/en/stable/) classes in one function..
 With CliMe, all you have to do is this: